Shivakiran1122/Full-Back-End-using-Springboot/README.md

 4.404 Not Found----------------------------------------------Resource Not Found.<br/>
 5.500 Internal Server Error-----------------------------------Error occurred on server and request can not fulfilled.<br/>

-**Client Requirement:**<br/>
-Client wants blogging Application where he/she can write blogs and articles.<br/>
-user can comment on the blogs/articles.<br/>
-we have to build simple Blogging Application:<br/>
-1.User should create update, delete and list posts.<br/>
-2.User should  add, update delete comments on posts.<br/>
-3.Categories the posts according to Categories.<br/>
-4.New User should able to register on our application.<br/>
-5.User should able to login to our application.<br/>
-6.Post Include one picture too.<br/>

-**Client Requirement in technical terms:**<br/>
-1.proper Login and Register API.<br/>
-2.Posts API includes Pagination and Sorting.<br/>
-3.Proper User Input Handling.<br/>
-4.Proper exception Handling.<br/>
-5.Role based authentication-role based security with API'S.<br/>
-6.JWT(JSON Web Token) based authentication.<br/>
-7.JWT all rest api's so that consumer can easily understand.<br/>
-8.Deploy the backend application on any cloud platform.<br/>

-**Resources for Blogging Application :** <br/>
-1.USER<br/>
-2.CATEGORY<br/>
-3.POST<br/>
-4.COMMENTS<br/>

 **Best Architecture while using Spring Boot for Backend:**<br/>
 **Postman(Client)----->(Request)--------> Controllers(API Layers)<-------->Services(Business Logic)<--------->Repositories(DAO/persistant Layers)<------->Database<br/>
   <-----(Response)<---Controllers(API Layers)     <------------------------------------ (Springboot App)-------------------------------------------------------><br/>**